TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/current_sense/sdfm_nc_snoop_mode_examples.md

 The example does the following:

  - Sets %SDFM channels: Channel 0 - Channel 2
- - Configures Normal current and Over current settings based on parameters configured in sysconfig
+ - Configures Normal current and Over current settings based on parameters configured in SysConfig

 # Nine Channels